Kalpa-Services/mmg-wp-plugin-docs/docs/getting-started/faqs.md

 ### Is this plugin free?
 Yes, the plugin itself is free to download and use.
 However, you need to have an MMG Merchant account to process payments.

+### Is the plugin available in the WordPress plugin repository?
+No, not yet.
+It is currently awaiting review by the WordPress team.

 ## Setup and Configuration

 ### How do I install the plugin?